annaeliana7/JavaScript-Carousel-Ocean/README.md

 **JavaScript Carousel Ocean**
 <br>

-Discovering the Ocean's Wonders: A JavaScript Carousel Repository Employing HTML, CSS, JavaScript, Webpack, and Linters, Presenting a Graceful Tour of the Waters Crafted by the Almighty.
+Discovering the Ocean's Wonders: A JavaScript Carousel Repository Employing HTML, CSS, JavaScript, Webpack, Linters, Visual Studio Code, and GitHub Pages.
+Presenting a Graceful Tour of the Waters Crafted by the Almighty.

 <br>